 From the four questions raised, you can shape your client lists and your telephone prospecting activities.
 That will make it easier for you to connect with people and match properties to situations.

-In other words, you can expand your commercial real estate horizons and activities given the changes that the COVID-19 health event is creating.
+In other words, you can expand your commercial real estate horizons and activities given the changes.

 The Professional Approach